 My professional experiences are rich and varied.
 I began my career as a professional musician, working within the independent education sector, where I led two departments over the course of a decade.
 (In this time, I took a short sabbatical to qualify as an advanced coach at the International Rugby Academy in New Zealand.)
 A period of serious ill-health led to a re-evaluation of my working life in 2010.
-Fully restored, I established my own consultancy business, working as an independent advisor to high-performing individuals, focusing on the human challenges of success within organizations, crafting strategic approaches and embedding sustainable behaviours.
-These eclectic experiences motivated my doctoral study and form the basis of much of my research and educational practice and shape ongoing relationships with individuals and organizations.
+Fully restored, I established my own consultancy business, working as an independent advisor to high-performing individuals, focusing on the human challenges of success within organisations, crafting strategic approaches and embedding sustainable behaviours.
+These eclectic experiences motivated my doctoral study and form the basis of much of my research and educational practice and shape ongoing relationships with individuals and organisations.

 I work with leaders and managers, including politicians, doctors, lawyers, scientists, small business owners, entrepreneurs, sportsmen, musicians, administrators, and academics.
-As an independent advisor to high-performing individuals (combining consultancy, coaching, and mentoring activities) my work tends to focus on the human challenges of success within their organizations and incorporates crafting strategic approaches (at individual and organizational levels) and embedding sustainable behaviours (within individual routines and relationships).
+As an independent advisor to high-performing individuals (combining consultancy, coaching, and mentoring activities) my work tends to focus on the human challenges of success within their organisations and incorporates crafting strategic approaches (at individual and organisational levels) and embedding sustainable behaviours (within individual routines and relationships).
 I offer bespoke, confidential, and long-term partnerships in performance across diverse sectors and settings often in response to complex situational challenges

-As a consultant, I offer a range of services developing individuals and organizations for the challenges of 21st century living and working.
+As a consultant, I offer a range of services developing individuals and organisations for the challenges of 21st century living and working.
 I write reports, review documentation, and make detailed recommendations; and, I work with your staff, present to your board, or make further connections to enable your development.
 People always come first, because its them who balance that relationship between work and life.

 As a coach, I use different tools and techniques to facilitate your learning, development, and performance.
 I do not need any specialist subject knowledge, because, through coaching, you find your own solutions, develop your own skills, and change your own behaviours.
 It is hugely rewarding, and my coaching journey has taken me around the world as well as in and out of many fascinating lives.